Chez Mia dining patio

 • price 2 of 4

-This vegan Mexican eatery in West Hollywood is home to one of our favorite patios in all of L.A.
-County.
-Despite its scene-y neighborhood, Gracias Madre’s beautiful patio manages to create a lively atmosphere that’s welcoming to all—chalk that up to its 80-year-old olive trees, umbrellas in the afternoon, and a fireplace and heat lamps on cooler winter evenings.
-To start, dip into a bowl of guacamole and order one of the bar’s phenomenal cocktails, and consider ordering one of our favorite entrées from Gracias Madre: the potato pimiento flautas.
+Why we love it: Gracias Madre is home to one of our favorite patios in all of L.A.
+County, and the food’s half-decent as well.
+Despite the glittering neighborhood and even more scene-y weekend clientele, Gracias Madre’s beautiful patio manages to create a lively atmosphere that’s welcoming to all—a feat you can chalk up to the courtyard’s 80-year-old olive trees, colorful umbrellas in the afternoon and a fireplace and heat lamps on cooler winter evenings.
+To start, dip into a bowl of guacamole paired with one of the bar’s phenomenal cocktails, and order one of our favorite entrées from Gracias Madre: the potato pimiento flautas.

 • Californian